Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-search-pipe-for-a-list.md

 ![Angular rendered list](https://cdn.hashnode.com/res/hashnode/image/upload/v1609743284478/v96F1iWeC.png)

-As mentioned we need to have a search input on top of this list, this needs to be connected to a model so we can use the value.
+We need to have a search input on top of this list.
+This needs to be connected to a model so we can use the value.

 First, we need to enable the ReactiveForms module.

-We can add it in our `app.module.ts` file.
+We can add it to our `app.module.ts` file.

 ```js
 // Other imports